ali-xfactor/biomedical_signal_analysis/README.md

 ---

 ## 🔬 Methodology & Architecture
-The signal processing pipeline is organized into four sequential stages, each modularized in its own file:
+The signal processing pipeline is organized into six sequential stages, each modularized in its own file:

 ### 1. 01_biomedical_signal_analysis.py — Baseline Signal Exploration
 Data is sourced directly from the MIT-BIH Arrhythmia Database (sampled at 360 Hz).
 This stage isolates the raw signal, removes baseline wander (DC offset), and performs an initial, unfiltered R-peak detection to establish a reference point.